Terry-Martin/ChasingDreams/README.md

 4. Select the desired "Branch" from the drop down below (main branch in most cases, making sure the director is set to /(root)).
 5. Select "Save", and after it refreshes the page, you will see a box at the top of the page providing you with the URL of your now published site.

-You can fork my, or any other repository by doing the following.
-1. Go to the desired repository
-2. Click "Fork" in the upper right corner
-3. Select the owner, and set the repository name.
-A description can be added if desired
-4. Choose whether to copy the default branch, or all branches
-5. Click "Create Form"

-You can clone a repository by following the steps below.
-1. Go to the desired repository
-2. Click the "Code" button at the top of the files section of the page
-3. Select your desired method for cloning (HTTPS/SSH/GitHub CLI)
-4. Open Git Bash
-5. Change the current working directory to the location where you want the cloned directory
-6. Type "git clone", and then paste the URL you copied earlier.
-It will look like this, with your GitHub username instead of "YOUR-USERNAME": "$ git clone https://github.com/YOUR-USERNAME/DESIRED-REPOSITORY"
-7. Press Enter.
-Your local clone will be created.

 ## Credits